hmk81996/sqlalchemy-challenge/README.md

 - /api/v1.0/ - Enter start date YYYY-MM-DD *A dynamic route for users to return temperature statistics for a desired start date*
 - /api/v1.0// - Enter start YYYY-MM-DD / end YYYY-MM-DD *A dynamic route for users to return temperature statistics for a desired start and end date*

-One area I will continue to work on is cleaning up user entries to the dynamic routes and returning a 404 for date formats that don't match YYYY-MM-DD.
+*One area I will continue to work on is cleaning up user entries to the dynamic routes and returning a 404 for date formats that don't match YYYY-MM-DD.
+Another concept I found challenging was the process of using code from the Climate Starter in the Flask.
+I had some confusion about how whether I was redoing my calculations for the API or accessing them from the Python file I had made already.
+I'll continue to explore and familiarize myself with Flask API.*